ISM6562-Big-Data/TEAM_DATA_MINERS/A2-Cassandra-Query-First-Design/Uber_Cassandra-Query-First-Design.md

 **Fare Base Table**: Maintains the fare structure, identified by fareBaseId (Primary Key).
 It includes the BaseFare, cost farePerMile, applicable Tax, and is associated with a specific UberType.

-**Relationships:**

-**ADDS**: Indicates that a Passenger may add several Requests.

-**RECEIVES**: Shows that a Driver may receive multiple Requests.

-**ACCEPTS**: Connects a Request to a Trip when a Driver accepts it, signifying a progression from a request to an actual trip.

-**HAS**: Reflects that each Driver is associated with one Car.

-**USES:** Denotes that Trips utilize the Fare Base information for fare calculations, which varies based on the UberType.

 **Assumptions:**
-- A one-to-one correspondence exists between a Driver and a Car, suggesting exclusive use.

-- Fare calculation is dynamic and influenced by ride type, distance, and external costs like tolls.

-- Passengers and drivers participate in a mutual rating system.

-- Passengers may have multiple ride requests, potentially including simultaneous requests.

 - Each trip is uniquely identified and associated with a single driver and request, and fares vary by the type of service selected.